California governor calls for closure of all bars, wineries

 LOS ANGELES (AP) — California Gov. Gavin Newsom on Sunday called for all bars, wineries, nightclubs and brewpubs to close in the nation's most populous state and urged seniors and people with chronic health conditions to isolate themselves at home in a bid to contain the spread of the coronavirus.

-“We require social distancing in these establishments," the governor said, using the phrase that's become part of everyday conversation about keeping away from other people to prevent the spread of the illness.
+“We require social distancing in these establishments," the governor said, using the phrase that's become part of everyday conversation about keeping away from others to prevent the spread of the illness.

 It comes as the governors in Illinois and Ohio shut down all bars and restaurants and officials elsewhere said they were considering similar restrictions.